Why Study Literature?

 Some cave drawings more definitively categorized as “figurative art” date back about 40,000 years and are found in Indonesia.
 The depictions of hands made with a stencil technique, as if outlined “against a background of red paint,” or the figures of animals once common in the area, shifted our assumptions about the origins of art.
 Scientists understand these figures to be an indication of the “moment when the human mind, with its unique capacity for imagination and symbolism, switched on” (Marchant).
 To put this in other terms, we have long understood art to be a sign of something unique about human beings and their sensibility.

-These examples trigger our own curiosity.
+These examples light up our own curiosity.
 What were these human ancestors trying to capture as they drew figures of themselves and animals?
 What kinds of rituals or rites of passage included marking walls with handprints?
 How did early humans imagine themselves and their surroundings?
 How did they imagine themselves in relation to others?
 Why did they feel compelled to express their experience in visual images and stories?
 Is our amazing ability to imagine and represent experience beyond the self a unique sign of humanity?

 What we see in early artistic endeavor is, really, ourselves.
 And our thirst to understand the drawings and stories and relics of the past has very much to do with a quest to understand human experience and our own place in it.
 In fact, the creation of stories, narratives, is very much about making meaning of the world, as explained in Clint Johnson’s, “What Is Story?”